google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 TODO(eranm): Do we need to further expand (either here or in the following subsections) on when each of the mechanisms is/isn't suitable?

+TODO: Previously, these mechanisms were defined in earlier revisions of CTv2 [I-D.ietf-trans-rfc6962-bis], and nothing was said about compatibility with CTv1.
+But now, given that these mechanisms have been decoupled from [I-D.ietf-trans-rfc6962-bis], and given that at least one major TLS client has announced a policy of mandatory CT compliance that will almost certainly take effect before CTv2 is widely deployed, we should consider making some or all of these mechnanisms compatible with both CTv1 and CTv2.

 ## Using Wildcard Certificates    {#wildcard_certificates}